godotengine/godot-docs/classes/class_quat.rst

 - :ref:`Quat<class_Quat>` **slerpni** **(** :ref:`Quat<class_Quat>` b, :ref:`float<class_float>` t **)**

-Performs a spherical-linear interpolation with another quaterion without checking if the rotation path is not bigger than 90°.
+Returns the result of the spherical linear interpolation between this quaternion and ``to`` by amount ``weight``, but without checking if the rotation path is not bigger than 90 degrees.

 ----